THE DATA IN GRAPHICS

-Kaiser Family Foundation launched a new tool for all available health insurance and healthcare data.
-Their website have been always a good source for it, but this tool is convenient and gives large and transparent views.
-Everybody can access it and let numbers talk themselves.
-Below are graphic interpretations for much of this data.
+During first quarter of this year (2018), Kaiser Family Foundation launched a new tool for all available health insurance and healthcare data.
+Their website has been always a good source, but now it is enriched with many surveys.
+Making graphics from it gives large and transparent views for many general changes established after ACA come in force.
+Everybody can access Kaiser Family Foundation tool and let numbers talk themselves.
+Below are graphic interpretations for much of this valuable data.

 Per enrollee spending growth has slowed recently for all major payers